prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/jenkins/01-basic-setup.md

 Copy this string in memory, you will need it in a few seconds.

-Once **Jenkins** is ready (you should see a "Jenkins is fully up and running" in the log), visit the [server](http://localhost:8080).
+Once **Jenkins** is ready (you should see a `Jenkins is fully up and running` in the log), visit the [server](http://localhost:8080).
 It will ask you to unlock your **Jenkins** server.
 Paste in the code you copied from the log.
 Then, following the instructions below:

 1. Click on `Install suggested plugins`
-2. Create an `admin` user (Keep it simple for this demo, we suggest to use `admin` for both username and password)
+2. Create a user with username and password both set to `admin`
 3. Set the proper URL if not properly set
 4. Confirm the start of **Jenkins**

 ## Get a MongoDB container running

 The next step is to create a **MongoDB** server to store your results.
-We'll add that to the previously created **Docker** network:
+We'll add that to the previously created **Docker** network.
+Create a new terminal window and run:

-    docker run -d --name prancer-mongodb-server -it --network prancer mongo
+    docker run --rm -it --name prancer-mongodb-server --network prancer mongo

-Later, you will have to configure the `dburl` in your configuration file to:

-    dburl=mongodb://prancer-mongodb-server:27017/validator

 Thats it, you now have a dockerized **MongoDB** server.

 ## Configure the master / slave node with Prancer

-The final step to setting up your instance is to install **Prancer** on the master / slave node (The **Jenkins** server).
-We named our node `prancer-jenkins-tutorial`, using the `--name` switch, we can execute simple root commands to install **Prancer** on that container.
+The final step to setting up your instance is to install **Prancer** on the master node (The **Jenkins** server).
+We named our node `prancer-jenkins-tutorial`, therefore, using the `--name` switch, we can execute simple root commands to install **Prancer** on that container:

-    # Update your container's apt cache
+    # Update your container's apt cache and install prancer
-	docker exec -itu 0 prancer-jenkins-tutorial apt update -y

-    # Install python and pip
-    docker exec -itu 0 prancer-jenkins-tutorial apt install -y python3 python3-pip

-    # Install prancer-basic and upgrade some modules
-    docker exec -itu 0 prancer-jenkins-tutorial pip3 install prancer-basic docker exec -itu 0 prancer-jenkins-tutorial pip3 install --upgrade pyasn1-modules
+	docker exec -itu 0 prancer-jenkins-tutorial apt update -y docker exec -itu 0 prancer-jenkins-tutorial apt install -y python3 python3-pip docker exec -itu 0 prancer-jenkins-tutorial pip3 install prancer-basic docker exec -itu 0 prancer-jenkins-tutorial pip3 install --upgrade pyasn1-modules

-At this point, your master node should be setup properly to run Prancer!
+At this point, your master node should be setup properly to run **Prancer**!

-> <NoteTitle>Alternatives</NoteTitle>
->
-> There are other ways to install **Prancer** on your master node but this is a straighforward and easy to undertand way.
-The better approach would be to use slave nodes which we'll cover in a later tutorial.

 # Create a Prancer project

-Next, we'll need a prancer project where we store our json file that will be tested.
-Open a new directory and create the sub directories and the `template.json` file with the following content.
-If you have cloned our repository as previously suggested, you don't need to do this but you can look at the instructions.

-First run:

-    cd "<root-directory-of-your-project>"
-    mkdir -p tests/prancer/validation/git
-    mkdir -p data

-Then, let's create the content for each file:

-**data/config.json**
+Next, we'll need a **Prancer** project.
+This is where all the configuration and test files will live.
+Here's the content of each file with a brief description.

+## data/config.json

+This file contains the data that we want to test using **Prancer**.

     {
         "webserver": {